nnhhiilliisstt/flutterPortfolio/README.md

 # Portfolio Website Using Flutter Web
-A portfolio website built using flutter web(dark mode enabled).
+A portfolio website built using flutter web

 ## Generating the Release Build
 To generate the release build, run <b>flutter build web</b><br>